 As we made our way to aclearing, our group spotted a lumbering brown bear, and we quickly and quietly made a detour back to our skiff.

 In the evening we sailed to Thomas Bay, which is also known as “The Bay of Death” or “Devil’s Country.”
-As the Tlingit tribal legend goes, some early prospectors reported seeing “Kushtaka,” which are the shapeshifting creatures that can take the form of a man or otter animal.
+As the Tlingit tribal legend goes, some early prospectors reported seeing “Kushtaka”.
+These are the shapeshifting creatures that can take the form of a man or otter animal.

 Along the way we passed Hua, a former fishing village where, soon after, our Captain announced that a pod of Orca (Killer Whales) was on our port side.
 He slowed the ship so we could see and hear them bobbing and moving gracefully.